 Consider Student Loan Refinancing

-One way to make progress toward paying off your student loans and potentially save money along the way is to refinance them with a private lender (provided you haven’t reached your limit with these loans, too).
-Student loan refinancing can allow you to replace your current loans with a new one.
+One way to make progress toward paying off your student loans and potentially save money along the way is to refinance them with a private lender.
+With student loan refinancing, you replace your current loans with a new one.

-In some cases, you may qualify for a lower fixed or variable interest rate than what you’re currently paying.
+In some cases, you may qualify for a lower interest rate than what you’re currently paying.
 You could also adjust your repayment schedule to pay off your student loans faster or take some more time to fit your budget better.

 With a lower interest rate, you could reduce the amount of money you spend on interest over the life of the loan.
-If you lengthen the term of your loan you’d decrease your monthly payments but will pay more in interest over the life of the loan.
+If you lengthen the term of your loan, you’d decrease your monthly payments but pay more in interest over the life of the loan.

 In other words, if you refinance your student loans, you may get more flexibility with your payments as you eliminate your debt.
-However, it is important to note that if you refinance your student loans with a private lender, you may forfeit eligibility for federal benefits, such as student loan forgiveness.
+However, it is important to note that if you refinance your federal student loans with a private lender, you forfeit eligibility for federal benefits, such as student loan forgiveness and deferment.

 Check Out Federal Assistance Programs

-If you’ve maxed out your federal student loans because your income isn’t where you’d like it to be, you may want to take a look at federal programs like income-driven repayment plans, deferment, or forbearance instead — all of which you’d give up access to if you refinance with a private lender.
+If you’ve maxed out your federal student loans because your income isn’t where you’d like it to be, you may want to take a look at federal programs like income-driven repayment plans, which base your monthly payments on your discretionary income and family size.

 Consider a Private Student Loan

-If you’ve reached your limit on federal student loans but still need some assistance paying for your tuition, you might consider taking out a new private student loan.
-There are options for fixed or variable private student loans, and some lenders like SoFi offer flexible repayment options.
-Partial, deferred, or interest-only payments put a bit less strain on your budget.
+If you’ve reached your limit on federal student loans but still need some assistance paying for your tuition, you might consider taking out a private student loan.
+There are options for fixed or variable rate private student loans, and some lenders like SoFi offer flexible repayment options.

 The Takeaway